 “Witness and observe to become a sage”

-劉完素 Liu Wan Su: The Master Herbalist
+劉完素 Liu Wan Su Tweet

-Medicine, focused on using herbs of warm nature.
+At that time the medical community, lead by the Song Imperial Bureau of Medicine, focused on using herbs of warm nature.
 Instead 劉完素 Liu Wan Su promoted the use of medicinal herbs of a cool nature.
 He argued that because the body’s internal Qi is warm in nature, a pathogen entering the body would adjust to the internal Qi and acquire the same warmth as a result.
 Therefore, medicinal herbs of a cooling nature were preferential according to 劉完素 Liu Wan Su.

 Doctor Liu Wan Su quickly became a master herbalist and even found his own school of thought known as the Cold and Cooling School.
 Some of the most popular herbal formulations that came from 劉完素 Liu Wan Su are Six to One Powder (Liu Yi San) and Powder to Benefit Vitality (Yi Yuan San).
 His Siler and Platycodon herbal formula (Fang Feng Tong Sheng San) is still highly popular in the medical community of both China and Japan.